Summer Learning Programs

 Students will have the opportunity to participate in STEM activities planned based upon their grade level (e.g., trades activity book, creating homes, building self-propelled cars and coding with microbits) that provide challenging experiential learning.

-The program is scheduled to run from July 4 - 22.
-Please check back for more information about this.
+The program is scheduled to run from July 3 - 21.

 Secondary Summer Online Learning Courses